airbytehq/airbyte/airbyte-integrations/connectors/source-arquivei/README.md

-# Python Http Tutorial Source
+# Arquivei Source

-This is the repository for the Python Http Tutorial source connector, written in Python.
+This is the repository for the Arquivei source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/python-http-tutorial).

 ## Local development